📋 ANSWERS FROM LOCAL KC EXPERTS

 Stop using the opener immediately.
 A broken spring leaves the door as 150–400 lbs of dead weight.
 Forcing the opener will destroy the motor gears.
 Disconnect using the red release cord if you need to manually close the door — but do NOT try to lift a broken-spring door.

 This is a same-day emergency repair.
-The average spring replacement in KC costs $145–$325.
+The average spring replacement in KC is quoted with a free written estimate.
 Spring replacement details →

 How do I open my garage door manually when the power is out?